Sample preparation and evaluation - Mass Spectroscopy Bundle

 Vapour generation for sample introduction has been widely used for over 40 years, and its efficiency can approach 100%.
 However, only a small scope of elements is suitable for vapour generation.

 Photochemical vapour generation is a newly emerging research field in analytical chemistry, and it may provide a powerful alternative to conventional chemical vapor generation due to its simplicity, versatility and cost-effectiveness.
 However, improved apparatuses and processes for photochemical vapour generation are needed in the industry.

 A novel technology presented here introduces a method of creating analytes and a novel mechanism for their delivery.
 The simplified, single-chamber apparatus presented can be retrofit to work with existing analyte delivery mechanisms in mass spectrometers.
 New technology enables efficient separation, reduced interferences from concomitant elements, enhanced efficiency, sensitivity and detection limits.

 This technology is available for licensing or for further development through a collaborative research agreement with NRC.
-The business opportunity may be referred to by its NRC ID: 11640 and 12196
+The business opportunity may be referred to by its NRC ID: 12196

 This technology is of particular interest to manufacturers of mass spectrometers.

 Mass spectroscopy is increasingly used for measuring the presence and amounts of substances in samples, with applications in food, security, health and safety industries and is considered an excellent measurement tool.
 The basic method uses atomic weight profiles (peaks) and electromagnetic radiation absorbed and emitted by atoms that are correlated to a particular compound.

 Atomic spectrometry detection frequently requires a liquid sample.
 There are several techniques for sample vapor generation, but they are conducted in separate equipment modules.
 They are limited to only a few elements that can be generated and are difficult to implement.